 The largest share of the funds (68.4%) was channeled through OFID’s Trade Finance Facility, with 13 transactions amounting to US$227m helping to bolster capital markets and the import and export funding needs of SMEs.

-Under the Private Sector Facility, lines of credit worth $105m were extended to financial intermediaries in Azerbaijan, Cambodia, Ghana, Kenya, Paraguay and Rwanda in support of their MSME portfolios, and to regional institutions in Africa and Latin America mainly for infrastructure projects.
+Under the Private Sector Facility, lines of credit worth US$105m were extended to financial intermediaries in Azerbaijan, Cambodia, Ghana, Kenya, Paraguay and Rwanda in support of their MSME portfolios, and to regional institutions in Africa and Latin America mainly for infrastructure projects.